pbs-assess/stockseasonr/README.md

 ## Summary

-Mixed-stock fisheries are common, requiring biologists to account for stock composition when describing distributions or abundance.
-In the case of migratory populations (e.g., salmon) the contribution of different stocks can change seasonally. stockseasonr is intended to generate seasonal predictions of stock composition and stock-specific abundance using spatially-stratified data.
-Currently interannual variation is accounted for using random intercepts.
-Briefly, it uses splines implemented in mgcv to account for seasonal effects, then fits a model in TMB assuming composition data follow a Dirichlet-multinomial distribution and catch data follow a negative binomial distribution.
+Composition data are common in ecological research.
+For example, mixed-stock fisheries require biologists to account for stock composition when describing distributions or abundance. stockseasonr is intended to generate predictions of composition and group-specific abundance.
+It borrows significant functionality from glmmTMB and sdmTMB.
+Smooth terms can be incorporated using `s()` notation from mgcv and random intercepts following the familiar lme4 syntax.

-**NOTE**
-*stockseasonr is under active development.
-As currently written it is well suited to analyses similar to [Freshwater et al. 2021](https://peerj.com/articles/11163/), but has not been extensively tested with other datasets.
-We are currently working to increase its functions flexibility.*